minhtet-htoon/mint-music/README.md

 A. No. I don't have a Mac to debug or build on and CI doesn't grow on trees.
 Also, I'd need a $100 certificate from

 Apple which I can't afford.
-This doesn't mean the app won't work on Mac, simply follow the above instructions
+This doesn't mean the app won't work on Mac, simply follow the above instructions.

+It just means there is no official support

 **Q. Mobile?**